Skip to content

 (rf/dispatch-sync [:auth/login-pressed] {:frame :test-fixture})

-The patterns above isolate app-db.
-They don't isolate the registrar — the global registry of events, fxs, subs, machines.
-If one test registers :my-feature/event and another test registers a different version of the same id, the second wins, regardless of test order.
-That's a recipe for tests that pass alone and fail together.
+Here's a trap, because it's the one that bit me and it'll bite you.
+The three patterns above isolate app-db.
+They do not isolate the registrar — the global registry of event handlers, fxs, subs, and machines.
+If test 1 registers :my-feature/event and test 2 registers a different version of the same id, the second registration wins, regardless of which test ran first.
+You get the classic horror: each test passes alone, the suite fails together, and the failure moves depending on test order.
+You will lose an afternoon to this exactly once.

-re-frame.test-support/with-fresh-registrar snapshots the registrar around the body and restores on exit:
+The fix is a fixture that snapshots the registrar around the body and restores it after:

 (deftest counter-inc-test